doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## Trying to use the board

-My first thought when I was buying this device was: It should be easy to get it up.
+My first thought when I buyed this device was: "It should be easy to set up".
 Sadly, I was completely wrong.
 The absense of official documentation put me alone in an obscure journey of emptiness and doubt.
-After my searches I have found just two concrete (but terribly ugly) alternatives: using an Android App to control the board or changing the board circuit to make it more friendly to use.
-Hopefly, I found a way to get the device running without any creppy Android App or physical violation such as soldering or desoldering.
-The three alternatives below.
+After my searches, I ended up with two concrete (but terribly ugly) alternatives: 1) using an crap Android App to control the board or 2) changing the board circuit to make it more friendly to use.
+Hopefuly, I found a way to get the device running without any Android App or physical violation such as soldering or desoldering.
+The three alternatives area explained below.

 ### Option 1 - Android App

-In manufactor page I found a link for manual and instructions.
+In the manufactor page I actually found a link for a manual/instructions.
 But I couldn't find documents in the Baidu website where the link redirected me out:

 ![The baidu link](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/baidu.png)

-Without even a device identification, I digging around internet to found a bizarre MS Word document with few and messy instructions about how to control the board.
-According with this document, it is required to use a crapy android app to send AT commands to the ESP in order to make the relay to switch.
-This way wasn't an option for me since I have planned to apply the board into a home automatation MQTT environment.
-Thus, I have discarded the word doc but if you are interested I found a tutorial which seems to be just a copy of: https://www.hackster.io/makerrelay/esp8266-wifi-5v-1-channel-relay-delay-module-iot-smart-home-e8a437
+Without even a device identification, I digged around the internet finally finding a bizarre MS Word document with few and messy instructions about how to control the board.
+According to this document, it is required to use a crapy android app to send AT commands to the ESP in order to make the relay to switch.
+This way wasn't an option for me since I have planned to use the board into a home automatation MQTT environment.
+Thus, I have discarded the word doc.
+But if you are interested I found a tutorial which seems to be just a copy of it: https://www.hackster.io/makerrelay/esp8266-wifi-5v-1-channel-relay-delay-module-iot-smart-home-e8a437

 ### Option 2 - Physically change the board